makrai/notes/kopiczko2310-VeRA-vector-rand-proj-lora.md

 * use case: a cloud-based operating system assistant that continuously learns from and adapts to individual user behaviors and feedback.
 The need to store
-* Finetuning techniques like LoRA (Hu+ 2022), while effective, still introduce considerable memory overhead.
-As an illustrative example,
+* Finetuning techniques like LoRA (Hu+ 2022), while effective, still introduce considerable memory overhead
   * eg applying LoRA with a rank of 16 to the query and value layers of GPT-3 (Brown+ 2020) would demand at least 288MB of memory, if stored in singe-precision – at a million finetuned weights, eg one per user, that would amount to 275TB
-* Aghajanyan+ (2021): low intrinsic dimensionality of pretrained models’ features.
-These studies reported numbers
+* Aghajanyan+ (2021): low intrinsic dimensionality of pretrained models’ features
-  * much lower than the trainable parameters used in LoRA, suggesting there is
+  * much lower than the trainable parameters used in LoRA
-* surprising effectiveness of models utilizing random weights and projections (Peng+ 2021; Ramanujan+ 2020; Lu+ 2022; Schrimpf+ 2021; Frankle+ 2021).
-Such
+* surprising effectiveness of models utilizing random weights and projections (Peng+ 2021; Ramanujan+ 2020; Lu+ 2022; Schrimpf+ 2021; Frankle+ 2021)
-* we: Vector-based Random Matrix Adaptation (VeRA), which minimizes the number of trainable parameters introduced during finetuning by reparametrizing the weights matrices
+* we: Vector-based Random Matrix Adaptation (VeRA)
+  * minimizes the number of trainable parameters introduced during finetuning by reparametrizing the weights matrices
   * “scaling vectors” to adapt a pair of frozen random matrices shared between layers.
 With this approach, many more versions of the model can reside in the limited memory of a single GPU
-* contributions are as follows:
+* contributions
-  * novel finetuning method with no additional inference time cost.
-Our method further reduces the number of trainable parameters compared to LoRA, with comparable results
+  * novel finetuning method with no additional inference time cost
+    * further reduces the number of trainable parameters compared to LoRA, with comparable results
   * We compare our approach with LoRA and other parameter-efficient adapt meths on natural language understanding (GLUE) and natural language generation (E2E) benchmarks, and compare against LoRA on instruction-following and